 So, what could he hide?
 He didn’t have anything.
 He would have to steal something.
 Stealing was bad Karma.
 This could backfire on him.
 What could he take that would be good Karma?
 Steal from a bad guy?
 The narcos have a lot of money they have to hide.
 Maybe that would work.
 He decided to look and see what he could find out about them and what they did with their money.

 He’d read that they had stashes of pallets with shrink wrapped $100 bundles in caves.
 This gave him another idea.
-He was going to make a plan to release the narcos of their funds, and hide it somehow for later retrieval.
+He was going to make a plan to release the narcos of their money, and hide it somehow for later retrieval.
 If he wasn’t able to get it after his rebirth, the narcos would be out of their money, so that would be good for the world.
 If he did recover it, he would see that the funds were put to good use.
 This was a win-win for everybody, …except the narcos.

 A few weeks later George was on a flight to Houston to meet with a friend from college who was practicing criminal law in Texas.
 He told his friend that he was doing research on the narcos for a book he was going to write.
 His friend had defended a big narco a few years ago, so George thought this was a good place to start.